Do you offer lessons on my instrument?

 Indicate that you are applying for a scholarship on your Undergraduate School of Music

 Application.
 Submit the application.
-Have two letters of recommendation forwarded
+Bring two letters of recommendation from professionals

-from professionals who know your musical ability and experience.
-Attend your Audition
+who know your musical ability and experience with you on your Audition Day.

 Are the scholarships renewable?